Croatian passport: Visa free travel

 Visa requirements for Croatian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Croatia.
-As of 13th October 2020, Croatian citizens had visa-free or visa on arrival access to 171 countries and territories, ranking the Croatian passport 17th in the world (tied with Bulgaria), according to the Henley Passport Index.
+As of 2025, Croatian citizens have visa-free or visa on arrival access to 185 countries and territories, ranking the Croatian passport 8th in the world according to the Henley Passport Index, as well as ranking 5th (including visa-free travel to China from November 2024) according to The Passport Index (Arton).

 International travel using ID card

 Croatia finished negotiating their accession to the European Economic Area in November 2013.
-Since then, the Croatian identity card has been a valid travel document within all of Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories and Georgia.
+Since then, the Croatian identity card has been a valid travel document within all of Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories, Georgia and Tunisia.

 Validity in these countries (except Albania, Bosnia and Herzegovina, Georgia, North Macedonia, Moldova, Montenegro, North Cyprus and Serbia) is based on the membership of the European Union and the implementation of the "European Agreement on Regulations governing the Movement of Persons between Member States of the Council of Europe".